NBC Insider Exclusive

 Jelly Roll performs at Live from Detroit: The Concert at Michigan Central"

 "The premiere of the 50th season of SNL.
-BRB going to cry for a few hours and call every family member I have," the Grammy-nominated artist posted on Instagram following the news.
+BRB going to cry for a few hours and call every family member I have," the Grammy-nominated artist posted on Instagram following the announcement that he was performing.
 "Bringing therapeutic music to my favorite show ever.
 God is Good."

 RELATED: Jelly Roll's Soulful Take on Hootie & the Blowfish's "Let Her Cry" Will Bring You to Tears